jpmorganchase/.github/profile/README.md

 ### Careers

-If you are passionate abount open source, join us.
+If you are passionate about open source, join us.
 Open positions in Global Technology are on our [career site](https://careers.jpmorgan.com/)

 Open Source @ JPMorgan Chase 2022